emanuelvari/emanuelvari.github.io/README.md

 ---
 ### [Competitor Web Traffic Analysis — Excel & Python](competitor-traffic-analysis.md)
-Comparative scorecard analysis across five companies using a visit-weighted methodology, with Python cross-validation and transparent data quality handling.
+Comparative scorecard analysis across five companies using a visit-weighted methodology, with Python cross-validation and a defensible executive-ready recommendation.
 *More projects coming soon.*